MasonMcw/E-Portfolio/README.md

-# Mason McWilliams' Portfolio
+# Project #6: Car Prices and Specifications
-Portfolio showcasing skills relating to data and coding
+This project utilizes my abilities to create an unsupervised machine learning model to find patterns with the data between different columns.